Docs

 Step 4 - Connect the Product Specific attribute values

 We have two types of product-specific attribute values to source from the CMS.
+Follow the interactive guide below to connect your attribute values correctly.

 1. Product ID field on Product Container for sf-product attribute